GautierDorval/ssa-e-a2-doctrine/doctrine.md

 If a claim cannot be verified in authoritative sources, it must not be inferred.
 The correct response is uncertainty or “not specified”.

+Authoritative silence is a Q-Layer output condition, not a stylistic preference.

 ---